Tiendil/blog.feeds.fun/content/posts/2026-001-december-2025-in-feeds-fun/en.md

 **What improved for the users of [feeds.fun](https://feeds.fun)**:

-Changes in our authentication approach should be mostly invisible to you, what you may notice is:
+Changes in our authentication system should be mostly invisible to you, what you may notice is:

-- Simpler invitation to log in or register on the [home page](https://feeds.fun) of the site.
+- Simpler invitation to login or register on the [home page](https://feeds.fun) of the site.
 - You can now log in with your Google, GitHub or X (Twitter) accounts.
-If you already registered with an email (that is equal to your social account email), you'll be asked to confirm it.
+If you've already registered with an email (which is equal to your social account's email), you'll be asked to confirm it.
 This way, you can link your social account to your existing Feeds Fun account.

 **What improved for our self-hosted users**:

 Some environment variables were renamed or removed.
 Please, check [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md) for the `1.22.0` version.

-- If you host Feeds Fun in single-user mode, no changes besides renaming some environment variables are required.
+- If you host Feeds Fun in the single-user mode, no changes besides renaming some environment variables are required.
-- If you host Feeds Fun in multi-user mode, you should configure your own OIDC flow, including Identity Provider, and migrate your SuperTokens users there.
+- If you host Feeds Fun in the multi-user mode, you should configure your own OIDC flow, including Identity Provider, and migrate your SuperTokens users there.
 We have [full-fledged example of multi-user setup](https://github.com/Tiendil/feeds.fun/tree/main/docs/examples/multi-user) with [Keycloak](https://www.keycloak.org/), [OAuth2-Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) and [Caddy](https://caddyserver.com/).

 ## Roadmap